morlandi/taiga-print-report/README.rst

 A sample config file "~/.taiga_print_report.conf" is automatically created on first run.

-You should edit it to specify the list of testable apps.
+You should edit it to supply appropriate credentials.

 ::